 They have toured North America extensively, playing everything from Home Routes house concert tours of the Canadian Prairies, to headlining spots at The Listening Room Festival in St. Petersburg, Florida, BBC Radio in Liverpool, UK, Canada’s definitive Winnipeg Folk Festival and Northern California’s beloved Kate Wolf Music Festival, and opening up for The Wailin’ Jennys at a sold out theater in Grass Valley, California.
 Besides The US and Canada, they’ve toured a number of European countries, including Ireland, the United Kingdom, Denmark, France, and Germany.

-Dan and Laurel will be releasing their fifth album as a duo in 2022.
+Dan and Laurel released their fifth album as a duo in early 2022.
 Recorded in the summer of 2020 in Dan’s Bonny Doon home studio under California’s Covid–19 stay-at-home order, just days before being evacuated due to a fast moving forest fire, After the Fire marks the end of an era and a fresh start; Dan’s little studio burned the morning after rescuing the rough tracks, studio equipment, and a range of instruments the duo plays, yet rarely has the space to bring with them on the road.
-Highlighting various guitars, drums and percussion, piano, bass, viola, cello, and harmonica, in addition to the duo's violin and acoustic 6-string guitar, showcases new dimensions of their versatility and helped them feel the joy of performing again, knowing that despite the setbacks of the past year, their music will thrive in new ways.
+Highlighting various guitars, drums and percussion, piano, bass, viola, cello, and harmonica, in addition to the duo's violin and acoustic 6-string guitar, showcases new dimensions of their versatility and helped them feel the joy of performing again, knowing that despite the setbacks of the past 2 years, their music will thrive in new ways.
 Each of the 10 new original songs portrays a facet of the journey from setback to reclaimed hope - finding faith in the possibility of LOVE in “Make Me Come Alive,” HOME in “Beale Street,” COMMUNITY in “Together Again” and “Money Shouldn’t Talk That Strong,” and one’s own STRENGTH and FORTITUDE in “If A Wave” and “Hey, It’ll Be OK.”

 As their dramatic story continues to prove, fires, international border crossings, pandemics, and even UK car rentals with tires about to blow can’t stop Dan and Laurel.